-I have spent my whole career studying what it takes to adapt.
+I have spent my whole career learning what it takes to adapt.
 Then I had to prove it.

 I did not set out to be an entrepreneur.
 I set out to be an environmental scientist.
 To study living systems, understand how they survive disruption, and help communities prepare for a world that was already changing faster than most people wanted to admit.
 I worked across hydro, nuclear, solar, transportation, and infrastructure projects locally and internationally.
 Climate resilience was not an abstract concept to me.